wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-dotnet-how-to-use-queues.md

 You can get an estimate of the number of messages in a queue.
 The **FetchAttributes** method asks the Queue service to retrieve the queue attributes, including the message count.
-The **ApproximateMethodCount** property returns the last value retrieved by the **FetchAttributes** method, without calling the Queue service.
+The **ApproximateMessageCount** property returns the last value retrieved by the **FetchAttributes** method, without calling the Queue service.